Our Work

 A professional services firm that had accumulated seven tools over three years, each bought to solve a problem the previous tool created.
 The team was spending more time managing the toolstack than using it.
 The founding team had been meaning to consolidate for a year but never had a clear picture of what was actually being used.

-What the diagnosis found
+What the readiness assessment found

 • Seven active subscriptions — four with overlapping core functions